Get a quote from Cornmarket and save on average €392 by reviewing your cover*

 What is European health insurance?

-It’s easy to apply for an EHIC or renew an existing one on the HSE website.
+You can apply for an EHIC or renew an existing one on the HSE website.

 What are restricted membership schemes?